 No matter what your age, bending and reaching can be an issue.
 For older folks it is a common problem.
 The best approach to helping the situation is to keep as many things needed for your daily life within easy reach.
+No matter if you buy, build or renovate,.
 Areas of the home that are more prone for this to be an issue such as the kitchen, laundry room and bedrooms (especially closets) should be looked at closely.

 - Are there sufficient cabinets (at the proper height) and counter space to reduce bending and reaching?

 - Would it be necessary to install under cabinet, roll-out shelves or pull-down shelves?